Yuvraj Singh: Indian Premier League

-In 2014, Yuvraj was bought by the Royal Challengers Bangalore for 14 crore.
-A Kingfisher employee union sent a letter to Yuvraj requesting him not to play for Royal Challengers Bangalore.
+In 2014, Singh was bought by the Royal Challengers Bengaluru for 14 crore.
+A Kingfisher employee union sent a letter to Yuvraj requesting him not to play for Royal Challengers Bengaluru.
 He had a successful stint with RCB, scoring 376 runs and taking six wickets.
-In 2015, he was bought by Delhi Daredevils for Rs.16 Crores, the highest ever bid at an IPL auction. at the time.
+In 2015, he was bought by Delhi Capitals for Rs.16 Crores, the highest ever bid at an IPL auction at the time.

 In the 2016 IPL auction he was bought by Sunrisers Hyderabad for Rs.7 crores.
 He had a very successful IPL campaign with the Sunrisers Hyderabad with them winning the 2016 Indian Premier League.
 He played several crucial knocks at crunch moments, and some experts called him the "Unsung hero of SRH's titular run".
-Yuvraj scored 38 runs from 23 balls in the final.
+Singh scored 38 runs from 23 balls in the final.

-Yuvraj was retained by Sunrisers Hyderabad for the 2017 Indian Premier League.
+Singh was retained by Sunrisers Hyderabad for the 2017 Indian Premier League.

-In the 2018 IPL auction, he was picked by Kings XI Punjab for base price of 2 crores.
+In the 2018 IPL auction, he was picked by Punjab Kings for base price of 2 crores.
 He scored only 64 runs from 6 innings at a low average of 12.80.
 He batted at four different positions during those six innings and was not given a consistent run by the team management.

-Yuvraj was released by Kings XI Punjab ahead of the 2019 IPL Auction, where was purchased by Mumbai Indians for his base price of ₹1 crore.
+Singh was released by Punjab Kings ahead of the 2019 IPL Auction, where was purchased by Mumbai Indians for his base price of ₹1 crore.
 He scored 53 in his debut match for Mumbai Indians, and smashed a hattrick of sixes against Yuzvendra Chahal in the next match, but he wasn't given a longer run by the team management, and was dropped after he failed in the next two matches.
-He was released by the Mumbai Indians ahead of the 2020 IPL auction.
+That year, he won his 2nd IPL trophy.
+But, he was released by the Mumbai Indians ahead of the 2020 IPL auction.

-Other leagues

-In June 2019, Yuvraj was selected to play for the Toronto Nationals franchise team in the 2019 Global T20 Canada tournament.
-He also played for the Maratha Arabians in the Abu Dhabi T10 League in 2019.
-In 2020, Yuvraj played in the Ultimate Kricket Challenge.